justviliam/justviliam.github.io/_posts/2018-04-07-rescuetime.md

 ## Here's how RescueTime works

-Let's say that you go on facebook.
+Let's say that you go on Facebook.
 As soon as you enter the site, RescueTime will start logging the time that you spend on the site.

 This works even for desktop applications.
-For instance, you start Microsoft Office and RescueTime will immediately start tracking the time, that you spend using this software.
+For instance, you launch Microsoft Office and RescueTime will immediately start tracking the time, that you spend using this software.

 You can even categorize the activities.
 For example - Facebook could be very distracting activity for most of us.
 But some people use it for business purposes.
+So it will be different for them.

 There are three main categories, that you can put particular activity into: distracting, neutral, productive.